 Eugenia (Kena) Acuña

-Eugenia Acuña, MPHE, ACC, is a consultant, ICF-certified coach and training facilitator.
+Eugenia Acuña, MPHE, ACC, (she/ella) is a consultant, ICF-certified coach and training facilitator.

 For over 30 years, she has worked in public health, reproductive justice, staff development, and diversity, equity and inclusion, both in the United States, the Caribbean and in Latin America.
 She has experience working and leading in CBOs, educational institutions, and government agencies, and is a co-founder of Taller Salud (1979) in Puerto Rico, a feminist organization for women and adolescents, focusing on reproductive justice, gender violence prevention and access to health care.